lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 This document uses terms defined in [RFC5280].
 X.509 certificate extensions are defined using ASN.1 [X.680] and [X.690].

 The term 'safety-critical communication' refers to communication that could, under certain conditions, lead to a state in which human life, health, property, or the environment is endangered.
-For the definition of 'safety', see [NIST_Glossary] and [ISO.IEC.IEEE_12207].
+For the definition of 'safety' see [NIST_Glossary] and [ISO.IEC.IEEE_12207].

 # Extended Key Purpose for Automation {#EKU}